M3RICK/GLaDOS/docs/mdbook/src/development/design-decisions.md

 2. **Safety**: Type safety and error handling
 3. **Productivity**: Good tooling and quick iteration
 4. **Maintainability**: Modular structure and clear code

-These decisions have served us well, providing a solid foundation for a safe, educational programming language implementation.
-While we could optimize for raw performance or minimalism, our choices reflect the project's goals: building a safe, understandable compiler that demonstrates modern language implementation techniques.